nikhil1905-n/CoderHack/README.md

 - Retrieve sorted leaderboard
 - Error handling and validation

+## Architecture

+The backend is implemented using a layered architecture with the following components:

+* **Controller:** Handles incoming requests and delegates them to the service layer.
+* **Service:** Handles business logic and interacts with the repository layer.
+* **Repository:** Provides access to the database (MongoDB in this case).

 ## Endpoints

 - `GET /users` - Retrieves a list of all registered users.